The Last of Us season 2: Filming

-Delayed by the writers' and actors' strikes, principal photography began on February 12, 2024, running under the working title Mega Sword.
+Delayed by the writers' and actors' strikes, principal photography began on February 12, 2024, under the working title Mega Sword.
 Mazin directed from February, followed by Mylod in March, Herron and Hoar in April, Williams and Druckmann in May, and Lopez-Corrado in July.
-Filming took place in Kamloops in February, and in Calgary, Alberta, on March 5–6, before moving to Mission, Fort Langley, and Langley, replicating parts of Jackson.
-Production returned to Alberta for 16 days from March 18, with filming in Exshaw, Fortress Mountain, and along Highway 1A from March 21–24 requiring a 72-hour partial highway closure.
+Filming took place in Kamloops in February, and in Calgary, Alberta, in March, before moving to Mission, Fort Langley, and Langley, replicating parts of Jackson.
+Production returned to Alberta for 16 days from March 18, with filming in Exshaw, Fortress Mountain, and along Highway 1A requiring a 72-hour partial highway closure.
+Intermittent filming occurred in Maple Ridge from April to July.

-Filming occurred in Vancouver's Downtown Eastside around May 4–11, in Nanaimo from May 13–14, on a private Britannia Beach property on June 5, 7, 12, 13, and July 2, and in Chinatown, Vancouver on July 8.
+Filming occurred in Vancouver's Downtown Eastside in early May, followed by Nanaimo in mid-May, on a private Britannia Beach property in June and early July, and in Chinatown, Vancouver in July.
 Druckmann completed production by July 9.
-Filming returned to Downtown Eastside on July 12, and moved to Stanley Park on July 13, Downtown Vancouver on July 25, and Coal Harbour's Harbour Green Park from July 25–27.
-Production occurred in New Westminster on July 28, at the Orpheum theatre on July 29, and around Cordova and Cambie Streets in Gastown from August 9–13.
+Filming returned to Downtown Eastside in mid-July, and moved to Stanley Park, Downtown Vancouver, and Coal Harbour's Harbour Green Park.
+Production occurred in New Westminster and at the Orpheum theatre in late July, and around Cordova and Cambie Streets in Gastown in August.
 The wrap party took place on August 18, and principal photography was set to conclude on August 21, several weeks before September 9 as originally scheduled; it finished on August 23, and the production office closed on September 27.
-At least three rounds of additional photography took place over the next six months, including in Downtown Vancouver—the exterior of the Guinness Tower and Oceanic Plaza—from September 13–17, and Vancouver Aquarium from January 15–16, 2025.
+At least three rounds of additional photography took place over the next six months, including in Downtown Vancouver—the exterior of the Guinness Tower and Oceanic Plaza—in September, and Vancouver Aquarium in January 2025.